 SeaLife Orlando

-With 9 detailed exhibits, young and old alike will enjoy learning all about our oceans and fintastic friends.
+SeaLife Orlando offers multiple detailed exhibits and young and old alike will enjoy learning all about our oceans and fintastic friends.
 Walk along Florida’s only 360 degree ocean tunnel surrounded by more than 5,000 sea creatures including sharks, stingrays, octopus and turtles.
 Visit the Interactive Rockpool to touch and learn more about the inhabitants of our shores.
 Watch the divers feed the ocean creatures.

 If you want to explore even further, a Behind the Scenes Tour is a fascinating look at the backstage area.
 You’ll learn all about the feeding, care and workings of the aquarium.
 Plus you’ll get a top level view of the aquarium below.
 It’s just $10!